-Yet it accepts sponsorship from companies that make products implicated in causing worldwide epidemics of serious chronic diseases.
-These include obesity, heart disease, cancer and diabetes, increasingly also dementia, that specialists are calling “type 3 diabetes”, because of its links with diet.
+Yet it accepts sponsorship from companies that make products implicated in causing global epidemics of life-threatening non-communicable chronic diseases (NCDs).
+These include obesity, heart disease, cancer and diabetes.
+Dementia is another.
+Specialists call it “type 3 diabetes”because of its links with diet.

 — I Quit Sugar (@IQuitSugar) September 7, 2016

-So instead of making food healthier, Big Food has responded in other ways, for example, emphasising active lifestyles.
+Thus, instead of making food healthier, Big Food has responded in other ways, for example, by emphasising active lifestyles.
 Coca Cola is one of the most active here.
-Big Food also finds ways to have their brand and products viewed in a favourable light by “health washing”.
+And Big Food finds ways to have their brand and products viewed favourably by “health washing”.

-Dietician X* who is registered with the Health Professions Council of South Africa (HPCSA) and the Association for Dietetics in South Africa (ADSA) suggests “healthy bars”: for example, Trufruit bar, Noogy Bars, Kellogg’s Special K & All Bran Bar, Bokomo Breakfast bar, Woolworth’s Cereal bar, Granola bars, Weigh Less break out bars, Soya bars as part of their smart shopping list.
+For example, take dietician X* who is registered with the Health Professions Council of South Africa (HPCSA) and ADSA.
+She regularly touts Trufruit bar, Noogy Bars, Kellogg’s Special K & All Bran Bar, Bokomo Breakfast bar, Woolworth’s Cereal bar, Granola bars, Weigh Less break-out bars as healthy.

-Kellogg’s also trained nearly 600 health care professionals in South Africa via their Kellogg’s Corn Flakes® nutrition education campaign.
+Kellogg’s has also trained nearly 600 health care professionals in South Africa via their Kellogg’s Corn Flakes® nutrition education campaign.

 Ooh look & another one – joint ADSA SA sugar association award.
 There’s lovely http://t.co/zyePBR0LXv

 — Dr Zoe Harcombe, PhD (@zoeharcombe) October 6, 2014